 Formula Columns executes a PL/SQL function and must return a value.

 Formula Columns can be placed at the Report or Query level.
+Formula Columns should not be used to set a parameter’s value.

 Formula Columns is denoted by CF_